Iowa State 84, Texas Christian 69

 Georges Niang finished with 11 points and DeAndre Kane added 10 assists for Iowa State (18-4, 6-4).
 Ejim, who broke the previous single-game mark of 44 points shared by Kansas State’s Michael Beasley and Denis Clemente, connected on 20-of-24 shots, including seven dunks, en route to his third straight double-double and 30th of his career.

 Kyan Anderson led Texas Christian (9-13, 0-10) with 27 points and eight assists while Amric Fields added 18 points and Karviar Shepherd chipped in with 11 points and eight rebounds.
-It was the 10th straight loss for the Horned Frogs, who haven’t won a game since Dec.
+It was the tenth straight loss for the Horned Frogs who haven’t won a game since Dec.
 29 when they defeated Texas Southern, 77-64.

-The Cyclones extended their lead to 15 points, 48-33, on a Ejim dunk, but TCU used a 7-0 run highlighted by a 3-pointer by Anderson to close to within 55-48.
-Iowa State broke the game open a few minutes later with a 7-0 run with all seven points by Ejim, capped by a fast break dunk off an alley-oop pass from midcourt by Kane that made it 67-52.
+The Cyclones extended their lead to 15 points, 48-33, on a Ejim dunk but TCU used a 7-0 run highlighted by a 3-pointer by Anderson to close to within 55-48.
+Iowa State broke the game open a few minutes later with a 7-0 run with all seven points by Ejim who capped by a fast break dunk off an alley-oop pass from midcourt by Kane that made it 67-52.